gingerbeardman/Macro/Macro.novaextension/README.md

 **Macro** provides recording and replay of text editing changes.

-Capture typing, text modification, selections, and cursor movement made during an editing session.
+Capture typing, text modification, selections, cursor movement, made during an editing session.

 Useful to speed up repetitive edits, to play back text changes for the purposes of screen recordings.